-[front cover]
+[front cover] 1

-1 April 2010 to 31 March 2011 [strapline]
+1 April 2010 to 31 March 2011 [strapline] 1

-Executive summary 3
+Executive summary

-Introductionintroduction
+Introduction

-About us (the Health Professions Council) 5
+About us (the Health Professions Council)

 Our main functions

 What is the purpose of the fitness to practise process?
-6

 What to expect

 Raising a fitness to practise concern

 What types of cases can the HPC consider?
-7

 What can't the HPC do?
-7

-Fitness to practise brochures 8
+Fitness to practise brochures

 Practice notes

 Partners and panels

 Standard of proof

 Article 22(6) of the Health Professions Order 2001

 Cases by profession and complainant type

-Cases by route to registration 15
+Cases by route to registration

 Convictions

 Investigating Committee panels

-Decisions by Investigating Committee panels
+Decisions by panels

-Case to answer decisions by complainant type
+Case to answer by complainant

-Case to answer decisions and route to registration
+Case to answer and route to registration

-Case to answer decisions and representations 23
+Case to answer and representation

 Time taken from receipt of allegation to Investigating Panel

 Interim orders

 Time taken from receipt of allegation to final hearing

 Days of hearing

 What powers do panels have?

-Outcomes at final hearings 23 20
+Outcomes at final hearings

 Outcome by profession

-7 1

 Outcome and representation of registrants

 Outcome and route to registration

 Conduct and Competence Committee panels

 Lack of competence

 Convictions/ cautions

 Health Committee panels

 Not well founded

 Suspension and conditions of practice review hearings

+ouspension and conditions of practice review hearings

-Restoration hearings
+Restoration hearings 41

-Article 30(7) hearings
+Article 30(7) hearings 42

+Restoration hearings 42 43

-Disposal of cases by consent
+Article 30(7) hearings Disposal of cases by consent The role of the Council for Healthcare Regulatory Excellence and High .42 .43

-The role of the Council for Healthcare Regulatory Excellence and High
+Article 30(7) hearings Disposal of cases by consent The role of the Council for Healthcare Regulatory Excellence and High Court cases .42 .43 .43

-Court cases

-Developments for 2011-12

-How to raise a concern

-List of graphs

-Appendix one 50
+Article 30(7) hearings .42 .43 .43

+Article 30(7) hearings .42 .43 .43 .46

+Article 30(7) hearings .42 .43 .43 .46 .47